kuzum09/ConvoAnalytics/README.md

 # ConvAnalytics

-**ConvAnalytics** is a comprehensive chat analysis tool built using Python and Streamlit.
-It provides in-depth insights and visualizations about WhatsApp conversations, helping users analyze patterns, activity trends, and interactions within chat data.
+**ConvAnalytics** is a comprehensive chat analysis tool built using Python, Streamlit, and Machine Learning techniques.
+This project provides in-depth insights and visualizations about WhatsApp conversations, helping users analyze patterns, activity trends, and interactions within chat data.
+Streamlit is used to create a user-friendly interface, making the analysis accessible and interactive.

 ## Features
 - **Top Statistics**: